Parliament of Australia: Functions

 The principal function of the Parliament is to pass laws, or legislation.
-Any Senator or Member may introduce a proposed law (a bill), except for a money bill (a bill proposing an expenditure or levying a tax), which must be introduced in the House of Representatives.
+Any parliamentarian may introduce a proposed law (a bill), except for a money bill (a bill proposing an expenditure or levying a tax), which must be introduced in the House of Representatives.
 In practice, the great majority of bills are introduced by ministers.
-Bills introduced by other Members are called private members' bills.
-All bills must be passed by both Houses and assented to by the Governor-General to become law.
+Bills introduced by other members are called private members' bills.
+All bills must be passed by both houses and assented to by the governor-general to become law.
 The Senate has the same legislative powers as the House, except that it may not amend or introduce money bills, only pass or reject them.
-The enacting formula for Acts of Parliament is simply "The Parliament of Australia enacts:".
+The enacting formula for acts of Parliament since 1990 is simply "The Parliament of Australia enacts:".

-The Commonwealth legislative power is limited to that granted in the Constitution.
+Commonwealth legislative power is limited to that granted in the Constitution.
 Powers not specified are considered "residual powers", and remain the domain of the states.
 Section 51 grants the Commonwealth power over areas such as taxation, external affairs, defence and marriage.
-Section 51 also allows State parliaments to refer matters to the Commonwealth to legislate.
+Section 51 also allows state parliaments to refer matters to the Commonwealth to legislate.

 Section 96 of the Australian Constitution gives the Commonwealth Parliament the power to grant money to any State, "on such terms and conditions as the Parliament thinks fit".
-In effect, the Commonwealth can make grants subject to States implementing particular policies in their fields of legislative responsibility.
+In effect, the Commonwealth can make grants subject to states implementing particular policies in their fields of legislative responsibility.
 Such grants, known as "tied grants" (since they are tied to a particular purpose), have been used to give the federal parliament influence over state policy matters such as public hospitals and schools.

 The Parliament performs other functions besides legislation.
 It can discuss urgency motions or matters of public importance: these provide a forum for debates on public policy matters.
-Senators and Members can move motions on a range of matters relevant to their constituents, and can also move motions of censure against the government or individual ministers.
-On most sitting days in each House there is a session called Question time at which senators and members address questions without notice to the prime minister and other ministers.
-Senators and Members can also present petitions from their constituents.
-Both Houses have an extensive system of committees in which draft bills are debated, matters of public policy are inquired into, evidence is taken and public servants are questioned.
-There are also joint committees, composed of members from both Houses.
+Senators and members can move motions on a range of matters relevant to their constituents, and can also move motions of censure against the government or individual ministers.
+On most sitting days in each house there is a session called question time in which senators and members address questions without notice to the prime minister and other ministers.
+Senators and members can also present petitions from their constituents.
+Both houses have an extensive system of committees in which draft bills are debated, matters of public policy are inquired into, evidence is taken and public servants are questioned.
+There are also joint committees, composed of members from both houses.